Sportfreunde Siegen: Recent history

 The first decade of the new millennium turned out to be the most eventful in the club's rich history.
 After a last-minute victory on the last match day of the 2004–05 campaign, the club was finally promoted to 2.
 Bundesliga.
 Local hero and future German international Patrick Helmes led the team with 21 goals.

 The following season saw the refurbishment of Leimbachstadion, the club's home ground since 1957, to its current capacity of 18,700 and quite decent results in the first half of the 2005–06 campaign in the 2.
 Bundesliga.
 German football heavyweight VfL Bochum was beaten 3–0, as was SC Freiburg.
 However, after a lacklustre performance in the second half of the season, the team was not able to avoid relegation.
 Two years later, Sportfreunde Siegen had to file for insolvency after failing to qualify for the newly established 3.
 Liga.
 The club managed to resume operations in fifth-division NRW-Liga.
 It returned to the Regionalliga West with the 2012–13 campaign and came in fifth in its first season back in semi-professional football, repeating this result in the following season.
 The team finished second-last in the Regionalliga in 2015 and was relegated from the league but bounced back immediately by winning the Oberliga Westfalen championship.
 Following another relegation they have been again playing in the Oberliga since 2017.

-Management

-The club is chaired by Roland Schöler.
-Patrick Helmes serves as head coach.